Jerzy Brzęczek: Poland

-On 12 July 2018 he was announced as the new head coach of the Poland national team.
+On 12 July 2018, Brzęczek was announced as the new head coach of the Poland national team.

-His tenure didn't start off well, with Poland getting relegated from the 2018–19 UEFA Nations League A, following two losses and two draws.
+His tenure didn't start off well, with Poland finishing last in their 2018–19 UEFA Nations League A group, following two losses and two draws.
 Poland's UEFA Euro 2020 qualifying was more impressive, with the team managing to win four opening matches without conceding a goal.
 However, after a 2–0 away defeat to Slovenia and a home draw to Austria, Brzęczek faced heavy pressure from the fans calling for his dismissal.
 Despite this, he managed to keep the team on track with two final wins over Latvia and North Macedonia, eventually qualifying for the UEFA Euro 2020 from the top spot in their group.

 Brzęczek was sacked on 18 January 2021, five months before Poland's first match at the UEFA Euro 2020 and succeeded by the Portugal's Paulo Sousa.